Check fraud: What you need to know

 Protect yourself

-If you suspect fraud, contact your financial institution immediately to file a fraud report, contact local authorities to report what’s happened, and consider placing a fraud alert on your credit file.
+Contact your financial institution immediately to file a fraud report, contact local authorities to report what’s happened, and consider placing a fraud alert on your credit file.
 To place a fraud alert on your credit, contact any one of the three major credit bureaus: Equifax, Experian, or TransUnion.

 Click here to learn more about credit freezes and fraud alerts.